Today’s Wonder of the Day was inspired by karla from , . karla Wonders, “why we need to wash are hands” Thanks for WONDERing with us, karla!

 We've all been sick from time to time.
 Colds and the flu come along now and then, and they're no fun when they keep us from doing the things we want to do.
 That's why people try so hard to stay healthy.

 Did you know that experts believe the most important thing you can do to avoid illness is wash your hands?
-It’s true!
+It's for good reason!

-Sometimes your hands may look clean when they really aren’t.
+Sometimes your hands may look clean when they really aren't.
 Why?
-Germs and the bacteria that cause illnesses are tiny and invisible to the naked eye.
+Germs that cause illnesses are tiny and invisible to the naked eye.

 If you think about it, most of the stuff you do every day involves your hands.
 For fun, keep track of everything you do for a day.

-If you do, you probably won’t believe how many things you touch.
-From faucets to light switches to toilet handles to doorknobs, a lot of the things we touch every day can contain germs and bacteria.
+If you do, you probably won't believe how many things you touch.
+From faucets and light switches to toilet handles and doorknobs, a lot of the things we touch every day can contain germs like viruses, mold spores, and bacteria.